-- 3.33 As per Phase 1 of the DoR project, risk is considered to be the product of likelihood and consequence. - 3.34 From the analysis it can be seen that road class, type, speed and the urban/rural category all affect likelihood and consequence to varying extents, and that the combination of these factors is key.
-Therefore the four-factor categorisation has been applied to every segment of road in determining the final likelihood, consequence and risk values. - 3.35 To determine an overall risk for RTCs in each road categorisation, it was first necessary to translate the raw analysis into a score out of five for both likelihood and consequence:
+- 3.35 From the analysis it can be seen that road class, type, speed and the urban/rural category all affect likelihood and consequence to varying extents, and that the combination of these factors is key.
+Therefore the four-factor categorisation has been applied to every segment of road in determining the final likelihood, consequence and risk values. - 3.36 To determine an overall risk for RTCs in each road categorisation, it was first necessary to translate the raw analysis into a score out of five for both likelihood and consequence: - Likelihood = the annual rate of incidents per 1,000km of road (see Figure 3-5) - Consequence = based on the proportion of H/M/L incidents vs. all road categorisations, weighted 10/1/0 (see Figure 3-5).
+Initially, the classification of consequence was based solely on the High consequence incidents, however including the Medium consequence incidents gave greater definition to the overall consequence score and therefore more suitable road categories for classifying risk.